-A directly related question, assuming that control of PPCPs is mandated at wastewater treatment plants, focuses on treatment techniques and systems.
-As noted in Section IV, new water treatment systems have been (and are being) developed.315 A number of authors have noted the need for these technological developments to continue.
-Nidel, for example, notes the need to development new wastewater treatment systems that "more effectively break down these compounds leaving only environmentally inert effluents."316 The related question, therefore, is whether the development and use of new wastewater treatment technology should be a condition precedent to the issuance of NPDES permits.
+been (and are being) developed.309 A number of authors have noted the need for these technological developments to continue.
+Nidel, for example, notes the need to development new wastewater treatment systems that "more effectively break down these compounds leaving only environmentally inert effluents."300 The related question, therefore, is whether the development and use of new wastewater treatment technology should be a condition precedent to the issuance of NPDES permits.

-Requiring pretreatment of wastes containing PPCPs has been suggested.317 Such requirements would be applicable to a variety of entities (i.e., manufacturing facilities, health care facilities) that discharge wastes containing PPCPs.318 The goal of such requirements would be to mandate the pretreatment of wastes that would either interfere with the operation of a wastewater treatment plant or that would pass through a wastewater treatment plant untreated.319 publically-owned treatment works may be both financially and politically impossible.
-As Jones has noted: "Although the public may want pure water, people are not prepared to pay what it would actually cost even if sufficient technology did exist."321
+Requiring pretreatment of wastes containing PPCPs has been suggested.351 Such requirements would be applicable to a variety of entities (i.e., manufacturing facilities, health care facilities) that discharge wastes containing PPCPs.332 The goal of such requirements would be to mandate the pretreatment of wastes that would either interfere with the operation of a wastewater treatment plant or that would pass through a wastewater treatment plant untreated.333

-Assuming that wastewater treatment techniques and systems can be developed to control the plethora of PPCPs, the cost could be staggering.320 Imposing such costs on the operators of
+Assuming that wastewater treatment techniques and systems can be developed to control the plethora of PPCPs, the cost could be staggering.354 Imposing such costs on the operators of publically-owned treatment works may be both financially and politically impossible.
+As Jones has noted: "Although the public may want pure water, people are not prepared to pay what it would actually cost even if sufficient technology did exist."355

-Finally, perhaps the most significant limitation regarding use of the Clean Water Act as a means of preventing the introduction of PPCPs into water supplies is the fact that the statutory requirements do not apply to nonpoint sources of wastes.
-Such nonpoint sources (e.g., runoff from farms) are "a significant sources of the pharmaceuticals found in surface water[.]"322
+Finally, perhaps the most significant limitation regarding use of the Clean Water Act as a means of preventing the introduction of PPCPs into fresh water resources is the fact that the statutory requirements do not apply to nonpoint sources of wastes.
+Such nonpoint sources (e.g., runoff from farms) are "a significant sources of the pharmaceuticals found in surface water[.]"336

-F.1.3.
-The Safe Drinking Water Act
+3. The Safe Drinking Water Act

 Inclusion of PPCPs in the National Primary Drinking Water Regulations would be one means of limiting human exposure to PPCPs.
-Maximum Contaminant Level Goals (MCLGs) and Maximum Contaminant Levels (MCLs) could be established for PPCPs.
+Maximum Contaminant Level Goals ("MCLGs") and Maximum Contaminant Levels ("MCLs") could be established for PPCPs.